 Test 4-3.3.a proposes reducing the number of candidates in distance list from 8 to 4, keeping the first four smaller MVD offsets.
 In addition, the decoded distance is further modified according to the resolution of the base motion vector.
 If base mv falls on the grid of 2-pel resolution, the distance is enlarged 4x.
 If base mv falls on the grid of integer-pel resolution, the distance is enlarged 2x.

 Test 4-3.4.a proposes diagonal direction MVD offsets.
 With this modification, four points with same MMVD distance index forms a diamond shape.
-The proposed method doubles the number of MVD offsets.
+The proposed method doubles the number of MVDs.